 Most insurance does not cover blepharoplasty; however, if drooping eyelids affect your field of vision, you may be entitled to insurance coverage for the procedure.
 We often recommend asking your eye doctor for a visual fields test to see if the excessive skin is affecting your vision.
 The results of the testing can then be sent to your insurance company to get your surgery approved.
 Your patient coordinator will go into further detail with you at the time of your consultation.

 What happens during eyelid surgery?

 Blepharoplasty will usually take one to two hours, depending on the extent of your surgery.
 Typically the procedure is performed under a sedation anesthesia.
-For the upper eyelids, Dr. Lazzaro, Dr. Antimarino and Dr. Clavijo will make the incision along the natural crease of your eyelids.
+For the upper eyelids, Dr. Lazzaro and Dr. Antimarino will make the incision along the natural crease of your eyelids.
 This allows repositioning of fat deposits, muscle and underlying tissue and removal of excess skin to create a firmer upper eyelid contour.